Have you ever wondered why some lattes and cappuccinos are better tasting compared to others even when made using the same ingredients?

 The bubbles are actually so small that you actually have to look closely for them to be visible.

 The large bubbles you typically see on your morning drink is responsible for leaving the froth flat, dry, and tasteless.

-If you are buying from a coffee house, there’s not much you can do regarding the froth, except perhaps suggesting that somebody train the baristas on how to create good froth.
+If you are buying from a coffee house or other type of specialty coffee shops, there’s not much you can do regarding the froth, except perhaps suggesting that somebody train the baristas on how to create good froth.
 Fortunately, you can always create your own smooth froth at home, with just minimal effort.